Government invests in new Blue Mountain-Birch Cove Lakes land protection.

 Another important aspect of the park is paddling, with a canoe/kayak launch site and the Aquatic club on the grounds.
 The usually calm Lake Thomas is a great place to paddle and the small islands on the lake even have campsites and fire pits.

 The area is used by local groups such as Girl Guides, Boy Scouts, baseball leagues, cross-country skiing, biking and running clubs.
-It plays host to one of the country’s largest “Zombie Runs” and has become a very popular event.

 The front gate leading into the main parking lot is closed in the offseason (Oct-May?) so keep in mind you have to park 500m farther away until the main parking area is opened for the season.